razoumov/publish/01-base.md

 `Tnew`.
 This can be done with nested _for_ loops like this

 ~~~
-for i in 1..rows do {
-  // do this for row i
+for i in 1..rows do {   // process row i
-  for j in 1..cols do {
-    // do this for column j, row i
+  for j in 1..cols do {   // process column j, row i
     Tnew[i,j] = (T[i-1,j] + T[i+1,j] + T[i,j-1] + T[i,j+1])/4;
   }
 }